from Guide to Machine Learning on Jul 7, 2024

 How to check

-Let's now use this fact above: Recall that the inputs "the brown fox jumps" are just guesses.
+Let's now use this fact above: Recall that our approximation model guessed "the brown fox jumps".
 Do the guesses match what the Large Language Model would've predicted?
-Here are the guessed tokens and their corresponding outputs.
+To check this, pass the guessed sequence as input to the Large Language Model, just like above.

 $x_0$ | $x_1$ | $x_2$ | $x_3$ | |